-No dividend was declared and paid for the financial year 31 March 2020 as the Group was loss-making.
-In addition, with reference to the perpetual capital securities of US\$22.5 million issued by the Company in 2014, in the event that the Company would like to declare dividends to ordinary shareholders, the Company would be required to first declare and pay all accumulated distributions (currently at a rate of 7.0% per annum) to the holder of the perpetual capital securities before the Company can declare dividends to ordinary shareholders.
+No dividend was declared in respect of FY2021 as the Group was loss-making.
+In addition, with reference to the perpetual capital securities of US\$22.5 million issued by the Company in 2014, in the event that the Company intend to declare dividends to ordinary shareholders, the Company is required to first declare and pay all accumulated distributions (currently at a rate of 7.0% per annum) to the holder of the perpetual capital securities before the Company can declare dividends to ordinary shareholders.